mfractor/mfractor.github.io/docs/xamarin-forms/fonts/code-completion.md

-!!! quote "Visually previewing glyphs from a font with glyph tooltips"
+!!! quote "Completion for font assets in a Xamarin.Forms project and for glyphs within a font asset"

 ## Introduction